AhmadgAhmad/Adaptive_CBFRRTstar/README.md

 # Adaptive CBF-RRT*
 This repo  is for the implementation of the a sampling-based motion planning algorithm, in which we utilize control barrier function as a low level local planner for RRT*.
 Furthermore, we equip the algorithm with adaptive sampling procedure to enhance the sampling in the configuration space.
-For details refer to [the arxiv paper].
+For details refer to https://arxiv.org/abs/2206.00795.

 # Safety-critical local trajectory planning
 The following local planners are used with RRT* instead of traditional steering action with collusion check.